 However, feel free to add a protein source such as grilled shrimp or shredded grilled chicken breast.

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
-Reheat them gently, in the microwave on 50% power.
+You can keep the leftovers in an airtight container in the fridge for up to 4 days.
+Reheat them gently in the microwave at 50% power or enjoy them cold.

 Recipe Card